MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-review-audit-logs.md

 > [!NOTE]
 > The features described in this article are in Preview, are subject to change, and are only available to partners who meet the [requirements](m365-lighthouse-requirements.md).
 If your organization does not have Microsoft 365 Lighthouse, see [Sign up for Microsoft 365 Lighthouse](m365-lighthouse-sign-up.md).
 Microsoft 365 Lighthouse audit logs record actions that generate a change in Lighthouse or other Microsoft 365 services.
-Create, update (edit), delete, assign, and remote actions all create audit events that you can review.
+Create, edit, delete, assign, and remote actions all create audit events that you can review.
 By default, auditing is enabled for all customers.
 It can't be disabled.

 ## Before you begin